ocaml-bench/sandmark/README.md

 You can add new benchmarks as follows:

  - **Add dependencies to packages:**
-    If there are any dependencies your benchmark has that are not already present in sandmark, add its opam file to `dependencies/packages/<package-name>/<package-version>/opam`.
+    If there are any package dependencies your benchmark has that are not already included in Sandmark, add its opam file to `dependencies/packages/<package-name>/<package-version>/opam`.
 If the
     package depends on other packages, repeat this step for all of those packages.
-Add the package to `PACKAGES` in the Makefile.
+Add the package to `PACKAGES` variable in the Makefile.

  - **Add benchmark files:**
     Find a relevant folder in `benchmarks/` and add your code to it.
 Feel free